chrplr/openlexicon/README.md

 If needed, you can cite this repository as:

-* Pallier, Christophe & New, Boris (2019** Openlexicon, GitHub repository, <https://github.com/chrplr/openlexicon>
+* Pallier, Christophe & New, Boris &  Jessica Bourdin (2019) Openlexicon, GitHub repository, <https://github.com/chrplr/openlexicon>